HL7/davinci-crd/input/pagecontent/implementation.md

 ### Suppressing Guidance

 Some CRD clients might suppress certain types of payer guidance as being the 'default' presumption.
 For example, "Covered, no prior authorization required".
-In cases where CRD systems do this, there might be an issue if the CRD service becomes unable to respond and the CRD client does not clearly flag to the user that the service is not available.
+In cases where CRD systems do this, there might be an issue if the CRD server becomes unable to respond and the CRD client does not clearly flag to the user that the service is not available.
 In that case, providers might incorrectly presume that authorization is not needed.
 Clients that perform such suppression of messages **SHALL** mitigate this potential for misinterpretation.

 ### Availability
 <a name="FHIR-48625"> </a>